-Most Michiganders have acclimated to the occasionally extreme weather of our Awesome Mitten.
+Most Michiganders have acclimated to the occasionally extreme weather of Michigan’s winters.
 We’ve evolved into a resilient, adaptive species with an ever-growing taste for experimental outdoor recreation.
-Many of my Marquette-area friends enjoy winter camping, and I’ve compiled a list of the best spots to appreciate the UP’s pristine winter beauty.
+Winter camping has become a more popular winter activity in Michigan so we’ve compiled a list of the best spots to go winter camping in Michigan and appreciate the Upper Peninsula’s pristine winter beauty.

 With over 50,000 acres of untouched hardwood forests, lakes, rivers, and mountains, the Porcupine Mountain State Park is an ideal spot to lose oneself in the Upper Peninsula’s stunning winter beauty.
 Some trees in this area are over 200 years old!

-Fort Wilkins was built as a means of keeping order during the copper mining rush in the 1840s, and now Fort Wilkins Historic State Park is the perfect campground for winter campers who enjoy learning more about our awesome Mitten’s vivid history.
+Fort Wilkins was built as a means of keeping order during the copper mining rush in the 1840s, and now Fort Wilkins Historic State Park is the perfect campground for winter campers who enjoy learning more about Michigan’s vivid history.
 Although tours are unavailable during the winter months, feel free to traipse around the Fort, and Copper Harbor Lighthouse.